eddydinh/ConnectTheDots/README.md

 	- Create a function to input messages and store into database
 	- Create a function to insert videos and store into database

+### Rough sketch prototypes
+1. Allow users to create accounts and modify their accounts (profile pictures, description, etc.)
+2. Allow users to write and edit and store diary entries in the form of pictures, text, videos, etc.
+3. Allow users to send messages, pictures, videos (anonymously or non-anonymously) into a public space where all users can see and respond.